filafb/async-algo/03.wednesday_6-3/problem_prompt.md

 Coaching for the interviewer for how to help the interviewee while they're forming their approach and coding

 #### Example:
-* If your interviee is struggling, have them think about what a possible naive solution could be.
+* If your interviewee is struggling, have them think about what a possible naive solution could be.

 ---